navroz-lamba/Prediciting-Airbnb-prices-in-LA/README.md

 ## Check out the application:
 https://airbnb-la.herokuapp.com/

-## Check out the blog for an end-to-end ML project along with explanation and solutions to some of the problems I ran into:
+## Check out the blog for an end-to-end project along with explanation and solutions to some of the problems I ran into:
 https://medium.com/analytics-vidhya/predicting-airbnb-prices-in-los-angeles-14758afc47e

 ## Quick demo: